 Major Professor: All graduate students must find a major professor, and doing this enables timely progress towards completion of their degree.
 The major professor assumes the primary advising responsibility for their students.
-Master's students find a major professor typically by the end of their first year of study.
-PhD students should find a major professor in their second year, and (at the latest) soon after they have completed the qualifying exams.
+All students find a major professor typically by the end of their first year of study.
 The major professor is also sometimes called adviser in this Handbook.